Garden Waste Collection (Green Bin)

 Can I subscribe to the service at any time of the year?

-You can subscribe to the service throughout the year but the subscription year is fixed from 1st April to 31st March.
-We do not offer a discounted rate for permits.
+You can subscribe to the service throughout the year but the price for the subscription is fixed from 1st April to 31st March.
+This means that you will have to pay full price for the permit no matter when you subscribe as we do not offer a discounted rate for permits.

-Can I put the garden waste in my grey rubbish bin?
+Can I put the garden waste in my household waste bin?

 How can I dispose of my garden waste if I do not want to pay for the service?